 - Their outside activities are performed during office hours; and/or

-- Can be deemed to Impact their concentration on their work and/or fulfillment of their duties at the Company; and/or
+- Can be deemed to impact their concrentation on their work and/or fulfillment of their duties at the Company; and/or

 In the event that such circumstances are unavoidable, Management and Employees are required to obtain written permission and/or assignment from the Company in accordance with applicable policies of the Company.

-The Company upholds the freedom of Management and Employees as individuals to associate and to assemble, including participation in association/clubs/parties/social, political and religious organizations with the following conditions:
+The Company upholds the freedom of Management and Employee as individuals to associate and to assemble, including participation in association/clubs/social, political and religious organizations with the following conditions:

-- Association/clubs/parties/community organizations are not prohibited by the Government; and/or
+- Association/clubs/community organizations are not prohibited by the Government; and/or

-- Association/clubs/parties/community organizations adhere to values which are not contradictory to the values applied by the Company and/or Company reputation; and/or
+- Association/clubs/ community organizations adhere to values which are not contradictory to the values applied by the Company and/or Company reputation; and/or

-- Association/clubs/parties/community organizations do not impact working hours, occupations/positions in the Company, concentration, professionalism and integrity of the Management and Employees.
+- Association/clubs/ community organizations do not impact working hours, occupations/positions in the Company, concentration, professionalism and integrity of the Management and Employees.